What is a Dental Implant?

 Are dental implants a good idea for me?

 Any surgical procedure, dental or otherwise, should be decided upon only after careful consideration by the individual person and his or her healthcare provider.
-The simple fact is that nobody should want dentures, dental implants or even cavity fillings for that matter.
-However sometimes receiving these treatments is necessary.
+The simple fact is that nobody should want dentures, dental implants, or even cavity fillings for that matter.
+However, sometimes receiving these treatments is necessary.

-Dr. Elyassian will help you determine if dental implants are a good treatment option for you by thoroughly examining your teeth, gums and oral bone integrity.
+Dr. Elyassian will help you determine if dental implants are a good treatment option for you by thoroughly examining your teeth, gums, and oral bone integrity.
 This level of examination often involves X-rays and computer tomography scans.
-Once the condition of the patient’s overall oral health (condition of tissue, hygiene) is considered to be positive, Dr. Elyassian will advise the candidate of the best dental implant treatment plan.
+Once the condition of the patient’s overall oral health (condition of the tissue, hygiene) is considered to be positive, Dr. Elyassian will advise the candidate of the best dental implant treatment plan.

 It should be noted that smoking may hinder the success of the overall procedure.
 For this reason, Dr. Elyassian will typically request patients to quit or at least minimize the number of cigarettes smoking before he begins an implant procedure.